radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/02-configuration.md

 23. In the Permissions section, select Allow from the drop-down menu.
 24. Select the Read, Search, Add, Delete, and Write operations.

->[!warning]
->Users assigned to the Read Only role only need Search permissions.
+>[!warning] Users assigned to the Read Only role only need Search permissions.
 Whereas users assigned to the Global ID Viewer Design or Global ID Viewer Write roles need Search, Add, Delete, and Write permissions.

 ![An image showing ](Media/Image2.4.jpg)

-Figure 2.4: Sample ACI for the Global Identity Viewer
+Figure 4: Sample ACI for the Global Identity Viewer

 25. In the Apply To section, click Specific Users.

 26. Enter cn=config for the Base DN.

 27. Select the groups option and click Search.

 28. Select the group (e.g. Global ID Viewer Design or Global ID Viewer Write) that [contains the user(s)](#define-access-permissions) and click Allow Selected.

 29. Select the default “anyone” and click **Delete**.

-30. Click the Save button.
+30. Click Save.